adiojha629/JustDance_Everywhere/README.md

 'python .\server.py'

-Note: currently the command have to run from the JSD_website directory.
+Note: currently the command has to be run from the JSD_website directory.

 After the website show up, click the button at the middle of the justdance video and the game would start in 10 seconds.